youandvern/efficalc/examples/conc_col_pmm/README.md

 It seems intuitive that the neutral axis should be parallel to the axis of the resultant moment, which would mean the relation λ=-θ would hold.
 However, this holds only in special cases, which means determining the neutral axis angle required to produce a given eccentricity is not straightforward.
 For more information see [1].

 # How It Works
-- **PMM Diagrams**: The PMM diagrams created by this program compose a mesh of capacity points which are evenly spaced in both the vertical load (P) direction and in their angles about the origin (λ).
-To achieve this even spacing, it is necessary to find points on the PMM surface that have a given combination of λ and P. P tends to increase as the neutral axis depth increases and λ tends to increase as θ decreases, but neither of the output variables (λ and P) can be calculated in closed form.
+- **PMM Diagrams**: The PMM diagrams created by this program compose a mesh of capacity points which are evenly spaced in both the vertical load ($P$) direction and in their angles about the origin (λ).
+To achieve this even spacing, it is necessary to find points on the PMM surface that have a given combination of λ and $P$. $P$ tends to increase as the neutral axis depth increases and λ tends to increase as θ decreases, but neither of the output variables (λ and $P$) can be calculated in closed form.
 This means that the domain of the two input variables (θ and c) must be searched to find the target point on the PMM diagram.
 The search algorithm is [below](#search-algorithm).
 - **PM Diagrams**: This program uses sets of control points interpolated from the points on the PMM diagram to create PM diagrams for each load case.
 - **DCRs**: These are calculated by finding a point on the PMM surface such that a vector from the origin to that point is parallel to a vector from the origin to the PMM point for the given load case and then taking a ratio of the lengths of the two vectors.
 To find the capacity point, a search of the PMM surface is again required, but in this case, the target variables are λ and α.
 Searching this domain is equivalent to searching in the domain of spherical coordinates.
 Unlike in the case of the point search for the PMM diagram, this search is performed on the fully-factored PMM surface (including the plateau).
 The search algorithm is [below](#search-algorithm).
+- **Calculation Reports**: The program uses the efficalc library to generate calc reports.

 # Search Algorithm
 ## Summary